Wildlander-mod/wildlander-mod.github.io/_05-HintsandTips/The-Milk-Drinkers-Guide-to-Power-Leveling.md

 > * An Illusion book (Before the Ages of Man) sitting on a table in the Jarl's quarters of Dragonsreach.
 > * A Enchanting book(Enchanter's Primer) Carlotta Valentia's House, on the bedroom floor

 Deliver the sword to Proventus Avenicci.
-Once delivered, you can take everything not nailed down in Dragonsreach (Specifically the great porch and Jarl's quarters have the most free items).
+Once delivered, you can take everything not marked as steal in Dragonsreach (Specifically the great porch and Jarl's quarters have the most free items provided they are not occupied).
 Breakdown all silver and iron and steel you find for easier carry.
 Lockpick locked chests and display cases.
 Doing this quest also gives you a free bed in Dragonsreach.
 You can take a mammoth tusk in the Jarl's quarters storage room and give it to Ysolda to get free speech experience.
 If you don't plan on joining the companions you can use the dummies at the great porch to train a few hours for safe experience.

 At Farengar, get the quest to deliver frost salts to Arcadia.
-Sell him the enchanted robes you collected from helgan.
+Sell him the enchanted robes you collected from Helgan.

 If you join the Companions you can get a lot more free weapons and armor from Jorrvaskr, including powerful two-handed weapons.
 When "testing your arm" against Vilkas you can get some free one-handed experience bashing his shield.
 WARNING: In some rare instances he will kill you, usually for casting mage armor and using magic.
 If not - you can use the dummies at Jorrvaskr to train a few hours for safe experience. again after joining - strip the place of anything not nailed down(, take all silver plates, goblets, bowls and decanters from the main hall and what you can from downstairs).